pohlchri/transformer_time_thesis/README.md

 pip install --upgrade pip
 pip install -r 06_requirements.txt
 ```
-4. Datasets
+4. Datasets\
-The original data can be loaded from [Open Power System Data](https://data.open-power-system-data.org/time_series/2020-10-06).
+The original data can be loaded from [Open Power System Data time_series_60min_singleindex.csv](https://data.open-power-system-data.org/time_series/2020-10-06).
 After this, please put the dataset in the 01_datasets folder.
 Then execute the [02_data_set_prep.ipynb](02_data_set_prep.ipynb).
 This will result in three new datasets within the 01_datasets folder that are required for the experiments.

 ## Reproducing results

 ### Training code

 All training code for the models are in the repository.
-There are three notebooks relevant to training.
-There are a total of seven models implemented: Naive model, VAR, ARIMA, DLinear, Informer, Autoformer and Temporal Fusion Transformer.
+There are three subfolders relevant to training.
+There are a total of seven models implemented: Naive model, VAR, ARIMA, DLinear, Informer, Autoformer, and Temporal Fusion Transformer.

 1. To train the simple baseline models (naive model, ARIMA model, and VAR model), execute [baseline_models.ipynb](03_baseline_models/baseline_models.ipynb).